Learn how to extend your teacher practices in innovative learning environments

 - Demonstrate knowledge of innovative learning environments in different global and school contexts

-- Lead high quality professional learning of colleagues to develop effective teaching practices in innovative learning environments.
+- Acquire appropriate knowledge of strategies and tools to support effective teaching practices in innovative learning environments.

 This MicroCert is an initiative of the Learning Environment Applied Research Network (LEaRN), a multidisciplinary community of scholars investigating the impact of learning spaces in different contexts.